-- Student exhibiting symptoms of infectious disease will be sent to a designated space supervised by an adult. - Student will wear a face mask if there is not a medical reason to prevent this. - Parent will be contacted to pick up the student from school. - If parent is not responding to calls for pick-up, emergency contact as identified by the parent will be contacted. - Once child is sent home, the area will be cleaned and disinfected.
+- Isolate the student exhibiting symptoms of infectious disease in designated space supervised by an adult. - Provide face covering for student to wear if there is not a medial reason to prevent this. - Contact parent to pick up the student from school. - If parent not responding to calls for pick-up, follow protocols for such situations. - Students cannot be sent home sick on school bus. - Clean and disinfect isolation area.